 The report also sees dehedging by producers as having played an important role in supporting the gold price in 2003.

 “We have seen dehedging drop by not far off a third, but that still left it at over 300 tons, its second-highest [to date].
+Also timing was critical — prices in the second quarter last year were being hit hard by investors bailing out as the Iraq war premium imploded, yet that’s precisely when we saw some of the heaviest dehedging,” Klapwijk said.

-Furthermore, GFMS have forecast that dehedging should rise in 2004 to somewhere between 340 and 400 tons.—I-Net Bridge
+Furthermore, GFMS have forecast that dehedging should rise in 2004 to somewhere between 340 and 400 tons. — I-Net Bridge